 Before coaching at York College, Mathias coached at Salisbury Township High School in Allentown, PA where he was an assistant track and field coach.
 Mathias coached the jumps for the school, where he made an immediate impact on the schools program.
 In his tenure at Salisbury, he coached numerous league and district qualifiers.
 His vaulters captured three league and district championship titles in the pole vault under his guidance, to included a second place state medalist in the Girls PIAA AA meet.
 Mathias also coached an athlete who obtained All-American and High School Elite status in Katie Toman 12'4".

-Mathias resides in Mountville, PA and works as a manager for an estate service company.
+Mathias resides in Mountville, PA and works in sales at Lift, Inc.